 Battling the Unbelief of Despondency

-I want you to focus on verse 26 for just a few minutes — “My flesh and my heart may fail” — because that’s the definition of despondency that I want us to work with.
+I want you to focus on Psalm 73:26 for just a few minutes — “My flesh and my heart may fail” — because that’s the definition of despondency that I want us to work with.
 Do you see the three parts to that little phrase “my flesh and my heart may fail”?

-Third, “fail."
-The word means come to an end, run out, be exhausted of resources.
+Third, “fail” — this word means come to an end, run out, be exhausted of resources.
 It’s like your life is a tank and in it is water that you need for refreshment.
 And somebody pulls the plug at the bottom and it just all runs out.
 And this word in Hebrew (Kalla) means come to an end, be exhausted, be depleted of resources to handle problems and life.

 Is Sin the Source of Despondency?

-Now the question is, Is unbelief the root of that experience of despondency?
+Now the question is this: Is unbelief the root of that experience of despondency?
 And with ten minutes to preach here I’m passing over a lot.
 The answer is yes and no.

 In other words, it’s not simple.
 But I’m going to pick a simple sentence, one that comes from Scripture, because we need clear and simple things to live by.
 Here’s the sentence that I think is simple and true: Unbelief is the root of yielding to despondency.

-The Psalm 73:26 contains this truth, "My flesh and my heart may fail.”
+Psalm 73:26 contains this truth: “My flesh and my heart may fail.”
 Now literally it’s just “fail,” not “may fail.”
 There’s no “may” implied in this Hebrew verb.
-Its just, “My flesh and my heart are failing, I am discouraged, I am despondent, I am at my wit’s end.”
-And then comes the spiritual counter attack in the next phrase: “but God.”
+It’s just, “My flesh and my heart are failing, I am discouraged, I am despondent, I am at my wit’s end.”
+And then comes the spiritual counterattack in the next phrase: “but God.”

 So here’s this man.
 The cork is pulled out at the bottom of his life.
 His heart and his flesh are just about depleted, and he says — perhaps with his last breath — “but God is the rock (or strength) of my weak, failing life and my portion forever.”

-So my point is wherever this despondency may come from it’s unbelief that doesn’t say “but God.”
+So my point is, wherever this despondency may come from, it’s unbelief that doesn’t say “but God.”
 It’s unbelief that puts up no resistance.
 It’s unbelief that doesn’t take the shield of faith and the sword of the Spirit and fight.
 That much I think we can say with clarity from Scripture.
 “My body is shot, my heart is almost dead, and for whatever reason I will not yield.
-I will trust to God though my strength is gone.”
+I will trust in God though my strength is gone.”